Welcome to Cython!

 License:

-The original Pyrex program was licensed "free of restrictions" (see below).
+The original Pyrex program, which Cython is based on, was licensed "free of restrictions" (see below).
 Cython itself is licensed under the permissive Apache License.

 See LICENSE.txt.